Having to deal with frustrated team members is an unfortunate part of leadership. Generally, frustrated people are unhappy people.

 3. Is the frustration personal or part of the team?

 It’s worth understanding whether the frustration is specific to a single person, or has the potential to affect the entire team.
 If it is a team problem, failing to resolve it could see your people walking out the door.

 4. Is it a problem you, as a leader, can solve?

-If frustration is due to conditions in your team, you may be able to change things.
+If frustration in the workplace is due to conditions in your team, you may be able to change things.
 The real question is, are you willing to make changes to suit frustrated people?

 If so, will this have any broader impact on the team?
 You can’t change things in a team without considering the impact.
 It’s one thing knowing how to deal with frustration, and another to actually decide to do so.